-All activities within Company can influence its reputation, which is determined by the perceptions and beliefs of its stakeholders.
+All activities within the Company can influence its reputation, which is determined by the perceptions and beliefs of its stakeholders.
 Hence, thorough management of any potential reputational risks is required.
-Any risks that might have significant impact on the Company will be escalated to Allianz SE.
+Any risks that might have significant impact on all operating entities within the Allianz SE Group will be escalated to Allianz SE.